-Kelvin Mizen, a maxillofacial consultant at Hull and East Yorkshire Hospitals NHS Trust, has travelled to Ethiopia for 10 years to help children with Noma, a bacterial infection caused by extreme poverty and chronic malnutrition which can lead to gangrene.
+Kelvin Mizen, a maxillofacial consultant at Hull University Teaching Hospitals NHS Trust, has travelled to Ethiopia for 10 years to help children with Noma, a bacterial infection caused by extreme poverty and chronic malnutrition which can lead to gangrene.

 The Captive Minds documentary team, working for Channel 5’s Extraordinary People series, filmed Mr Mizen saving two young women aged 14 and 20 during his most recent visit to Ethiopia.

 Mr Mizen, who joined the trust more than three years ago, said: “I do this because you can make a proven difference to people’s lives.